adam-zlatniczki/llcf-test-python/docs/source/index.rst

    X = np.random.uniform(low=-1.0, high=1.0, size=n).reshape(-1,1)
    Y = 4*X**2 + 3

-Now we can construct the confidence intervals for the test as
+We can construct the confidence intervals for the test as

    >>> llcf_test.conf_ints(X, Y)
    ((1.0, 1.0), (0.0, 0.0020999999999999942))